Riley-livingston/Kube-Aquarium/README.md

 5. Running the event simulator
 6. Accessing the user interface

+## Container Registry

+This project uses GitHub Container Registry (GHCR) to host our Docker images.
+GHCR provides free, unlimited bandwidth and storage for public images, making it an ideal choice for our open-source project.
+For more information on how we use GHCR, please see our [GHCR_USAGE.md](GHCR_USAGE.md) file.

 ## Contributing

 We welcome contributions from the community!
 Whether you're fixing bugs, adding new features, or improving documentation, your input is valuable.
 Please check our [CONTRIBUTING.md](CONTRIBUTING.md) file (to be created) for guidelines on how to contribute.